lupyuen/lupyuen.github.io/src/pr.md

     If all goes Hunky Dory, our Pull Request will be __approved and merged!__ 🎉

-1.  __For PR Reviewers:__ Do NOT flag a PR or a Comment with the [__Thumbs Down Emoji__](https://lists.apache.org/thread/9bbbfjngvslv3sc1llo1sq6b0g97lvgq).
+1.  __For PR Reviewers:__ Do NOT flag a PR or a Comment with the [__Thumbs-Down Emoji__](https://lists.apache.org/thread/9bbbfjngvslv3sc1llo1sq6b0g97lvgq).
 This is considered offensive in some cultures.

     Instead, mark the PR as "Request Changes".
 And state precisely the changes needed for the PR.